Honey, I Shrunk the Kids’ Speaking Anxiety

 2. Reading aloud

-Initially, I have the child practice reading aloud from a favorite book, and we work on foundational features of vocal delivery like volume, inflection, speed and enunciation.
+Initially, I have the child practice reading aloud (perhaps from a favorite book), and we work on foundational features of vocal delivery like volume, inflection, speed and enunciation.
 Not only are there fun exercises for these that tend to elicit some chuckles, the activity targets a common source of speaking insecurity for kids: perceiving their voice/speaking style as strange or unpleasant.
 Whether or not that perception has grains of truth to it, practice and feedback can bolster skills and confidence by giving the child some initial “wins” in the lower-difficulty speaking setting of reading aloud.

 3. Lots of speaking exercises